Cisco/Tandberg endpoints troubleshooting

 - Resetting factory defaults on EX series endpoints

-Cisco endpoints with firmware release CE 10.x or later and factory default settings require a certificate to be loaded manually before being provisioned using the Activate Endpoint app.
+Cisco endpoints with firmware release CE10.x or later and factory default settings require a certificate to be loaded manually before being activated (sometimes referred to as provisioning) using the Activate Endpoint app.
 (Devices previously activated to the Pexip Service that upgrade to RoomOS 10 should not encounter this problem.)

 Without the certificate loaded, the Activate Endpoint app reaches 70% on the status bar before throwing the following error: